wp-plugins/wp-live-chat-software-for-wordpress/readme.txt

 == Screenshots ==

-1. Chat window: A direct chat with a LiveChat operator.
+1. Chat window: A chat with a LiveChat operator.

 == Changelog ==